-As with Mini-Soccer, the main theme throughout 9v9 is to meet the needs of younger children and eleven-a-side football does not meet those needs.
+The main theme throughout 9v9 is to meet the needs of children and eleven-a-side football does not meet those needs.

-Children need a modified game that fits their age and stage of learning and too often it's the children who are modified to meet the requirements of a game.
+Children need a modified game that fits their age and stage of learning and too often it's the children that are modified to meet the requirements of a game.